ACERAC: Efficient reinforcement learning in fine time discretization: Problem Formulation

 The goal of the agent is to learn to designate actions to be able to expect at each $t$ the highest discounted rewards in the future.
 To ensure exploration, there is usually a random component introduced into the action selection.

-We mainly consider application of the MDP model to control of physical devices.
-Therefore, we assume that both $\stateSpace$ and $\ctrlSpace$ are spaces of vectors of real numbers \citep{2021Liu+4}.
-We also assume fine time discretization typical for such applications, which means that designating actions the agent should account for rewards that are quite distant in terms of discrete time steps in the future.
+We mainly consider the application of the MDP model to control physical devices.
+Therefore, we assume that both $\stateSpace$ and $\ctrlSpace$ are spaces of vectors of real numbers \cite{2021Liu+4}.
+We also assume fine time discretization typical for such applications, which means that designating actions the agent should account for rewards that are quite distant in terms of discrete-time steps in the future.
 This translates into a~discount parameter close to $1$, e.g., $\gamma\in(0.995,1)$.
-We require the reasons for instability of learning with such a~large~$\gamma$ \citep{2015francois+1} to be overcome.
+We require the reasons for the instability of learning with such a~large~$\gamma$ \cite{2015francois+1} to be overcome.

 To ensure applicability to control of physical machines, we require that the actions should generally be close for subsequent~$t$, even if they are random.
-Also, the learning should be efficient in terms of the amount of experience needed to optimize the agent behavior.
+Also, the learning should be efficient in terms of the amount of experience needed to optimize the agent's behavior.